-(1) The performance fees are based on a comparison between the performance during the financial year of each fund unit (except unhedged units) and the Fund's reference indicator (the MSCI AC WORLD NR (USD), calculated in dollars by MSCI, net dividends reinvested, then converted into euro.
+(1) The performance fees are based on a comparison over the financial year between the performance of each fund unit (except unhedged units) and the Fund's reference indicator, composed of 20% capitalised €STER, 40% MSCI AC WORLD NR (USD) and 40% ICE BofA Global Government Index (the world bond index).
 Regarding unhedged units, performance fees are calculated on the basis of the unit's performance compared with that of the reference indicator converted into the currency of the unit.

 If the performance since the beginning of the financial year exceeds the performance of the reference indicator and if no past underperformance still needs to be offset, a daily provision of up to 20% of this outperformance is established.
-In the event of underperformance in relation to the reference indicator, a daily amount corresponding to a maximum of 20% of this underperformance is deducted from the provision established since the beginning of the year.
+In the event of underperformance in relation to this index, a daily amount corresponding to a maximum of 20% of this underperformance is deducted from the provision established since the beginning of the year.
+The applicable rate of the performance fee is 20% with the exception of the A JPY and B JPY units, for which the applicable rate is 10%.
 Any underperformance of the unit class against the reference indicator over the five-year reference period or since launch (whichever period is shorter) is made up before a performance fee becomes payable.
 If another year of underperformance occurred within this first five-year period and it was not made up at the end of this first period, a new period of a maximum of five years begins from this new year of underperformance.
 The Fund's performance is represented by its gross assets, net of all fees, before provision of the performance fee and taking into account subscriptions and redemptions.
-The performance fee may also be payable if the unit outperformed the reference indicator but posted a negative performance.
-If the Fund is eligible for the booking of a performance fee, then:
+The performance fee may also be payable if the unit outperformance fee, then: